 Bala Lake Railway

-The Bala Lake Railway (Welsh: Rheilffordd Llyn Tegid) is a 1 ft 11½ in narrow-gauge heritage railway in Snowdonia, running for 4.5 miles along the south-east shore of Llyn Tegid (Bala Lake), the largest natural lake in Wales.
-Trains run from Llanuwchllyn to Bala on the trackbed of the former Great Western Railway line from Ruabon to Barmouth Junction.
+The Bala Lake Railway (Welsh: Rheilffordd Llyn Tegid) is a 1 ft 11½ in narrow-gauge heritage railway running 4.5 miles along the south-east shore of Llyn Tegid (Bala Lake) — the largest natural lake in Wales — through some of the most spectacular scenery in Snowdonia.
+The railway runs from Llanuwchllyn at the lake's southern end to Bala at its northern end, on the trackbed of the former GWR Ruabon to Barmouth branch, with the lake stretching away to the north throughout the journey.

 History